oktadev/okta-blog/_source/_posts/2021-12-22-graphql-laravel.md

 ### Home.js

-This component acts like a dashboard, prompting the user to log in via Okta if they’re not authenticated, and giving them the link to the issue tracker if they are:
+This component acts like a dashboard, prompting the user to log in via Okta if they're not authenticated, and giving them the link to the issue tracker if they are:

 ```js
 import { useOktaAuth } from "@okta/okta-react";